 - Cost of inflation...and many more!

-Broadly, under the HLV – expense method, from the annual income, the breadwinner’s personal expenses are deducted and the aforementioned facets – which involve financial goals of your family members, loans, lifestyle, etc. – are considered.
+Broadly, under the HLV – expense method, from the annual income, the breadwinner’s personal expenses are deducted and the aforementioned facets – which involve financial goals of your family members, loans, lifestyle, etc. –

 Let’s understand this with the case in point of Mr Sharma, age 40.